 Seek Treatment Right Away

 An injury to your face or mouth should be addressed with a dental visit as soon as possible.
-The doctor may take an x-ray to determine the severity of the injury and make a plan to restore your smile.
+The doctor may take an x-ray to determine the severity of the injury.
+After that, they can make a plan to restore your smile.
 If you’ve noticed a cracked or missing filling this should also warrant a visit.
 By addressing the issue right away you reduce the risk of breaking or fracturing the tooth more.
 Sometimes when a tooth has broken to the gumline it makes it harder to restore.
 By addressing a chip or fracture sooner than later it will save you time and money in the office.

 Should I Come For My Cleaning?